Q&A with Ashley Dyer

 What do you enjoy reading about in crime fiction?
 Have you got a specific sub-genre that you read the most?

-I do like psychological suspense – for me people are more important than plot – and from this point of view, I think Thomas Harris is the master – but as I said earlier, I also enjoy snappy dialogue.
-Val McDermid’s Brannigan series positively fizzes with wit, and across the pond, John Connolly combines the two well, as does Dennis Lehane, but I try not to stay with one author or one theme, I like to be surprised.
+I do like psychological suspense – for me people are more important than plot – and from this point of view, I think Thomas Harris is the master.
+But as I said earlier, I also enjoy snappy dialogue.
+John Connolly combines psychology and witty dialogue very well, as does Dennis Lehane, but I try not to stay with one author or one theme, I like to be surprised.

 Your books are known as psychological suspense thrillers and in all of them you have dealt with the dual themes of alienation and social isolation.
 Why these two topics in particular?

 I didn’t even know those themes recurred until a journalist a couple of years back pointed it out to me!
 I think we write about the things that preoccupy us.
-I taught children in the State sector who were alienated – who felt that society had nothing to offer them, and even when I switched to a public school, some of the dyslexic kids I taught were equally disenfranchised by the system.
+I taught children in the State sector who were alienated – who felt that society had nothing to offer them, and even when I switched to a public school (which for US readers is, paradoxically, privately funded), some of the dyslexic kids I taught were equally disenfranchised by the system.
 I was something of a loner myself at school, and I went through some fairly isolating experiences in my late teens and early twenties; I guess it seeped into my writing unawares.